SPEAKERS

 Rod Cuthbert

 Roger is a 30+ year veteran tech Chair, advisor and investor with a focus on travel technology.
-As an investment banker, he played key roles in the privatisations of Air New Zealand, Qantas and Thai Airways.
+He played key roles in the privatisations of Air New Zealand and Qantas and has advised multiple airlines and airports.
 Roger was previously CEO of ABN AMRO Asia and Global Head of Technology for ABN AMRO Bank.
 He subsequently chaired, built and sold ASX-listed travel.com.au (owner of last minute.com.au), chaired Webjet until its spin-off in 2024, and was Deputy Chair of Tourism New Zealand.
-He currently chairs ASX-listed Web Travel Group.
+He currently chairs ASX-listed Web Travel Group, a leading global B2B hotels company.

 Roger is also the founder of Asia Pacific tech investment bank North Ridge Partners where he leads the firm’s travel tech practise.
 During COVID-19, he launched Technology Queenstown (TQ), a not-for-profit responsible for building $1bn in annual tech sector GDP to diversify the Queenstown economy.